 This is the first of three pelagic trips planned for this tour.
 Each pelagic features different species, although of course there will be some overlap.
-The featured birds on this trip are New Zealand Storm Petrel, White-faced Storm Petrel, Fluttering, Fresh-footed, Little, and Buller’s Shearwaters, and sub-tropical Kermadec, White-necked, Black-winged, Cook’s, and Pycroft’s Petrels.
-We could also see marine mammals, including dolphins and Bryde’s whales, and other marine species.
+The featured birds on this trip are New Zealand Storm Petrel, White-faced Storm Petrel, Fluttering, Fresh-footed, Little, and Buller’s Shearwaters, the subtropical Kermadec, White-necked, Black-winged, Cook’s, and Pycroft’s Petrels.
+We could also see marine mammals, including dolphins and Bryde’s Whales, and other marine species.

 Overnight: Snells Beach

 From Snells Beach we drive south to the mudflats at Miranda Shorebird Centre, a renowned location for migratory waders and the summer residence for New Zealand’s only endemic wader, the Wrybill.
 Wrybill is unique in the bird world, as it is the only species that has a beak that curves sideways.
 During the spring breeding season this enigmatic bird inhabits the vast braided streams of the South Island, where it nests amongst the rocks.